Lucy Letby inquiry upgraded to compel witnesses to give evidence under oath

 The inquiry will look at the circumstances surrounding the murders of seven babies and the attempted murders of six others committed by the serial killer nurse at the Countess of Chester Hospital between 2015 and 2016.

-Health Secretary Steve Barclay said the move was taken after listening to the concerns of the families, who had raised concerns that the original probe would lack the legal powers needed to uncover a possible NHS cover-up.
+Health Secretary Steve Barclay said the move was taken after listening to the concerns of the families, who were worried the original probe would lack the legal powers needed to uncover a possible NHS cover-up.

-Announcing the news, Mr Barclay said: “The crimes committed by Lucy Letby are truly harrowing, and my thoughts remain with the families of her victims.
+Announcing the news on Wednesday evening, Mr Barclay said: “The crimes committed by Lucy Letby are truly harrowing, and my thoughts remain with the families of her victims.

 “Following her conviction, we announced an inquiry and said the nature of this inquiry would be shaped by the families.

-“This statutory public inquiry will aim to give the families the answers they need and ensure lessons are learned.”

-Mr Barclay said while statutory inquiries take longer to conclude than non-statutory one, the move would mean it will have legal powers to compel witnesses, including former and current staff of the Countess of Chester Hospital Trust, to give evidence.
+Mr Barclay said while statutory inquiries typically take longer to conclude than non-statutory ones, the move would mean it will have legal powers to force witnesses, including former and current staff of the Countess of Chester Hospital Trust, to give evidence.

-It will also mean evidence must be heard in public, unless the Inquiry chair decides otherwise.
+It will also mean evidence must be heard in public, unless the inquiry chair, who has yet to be announced, decides otherwise.

 The news comes after the government announced that criminals will be forced into the dock to hear their sentence under new laws to be rolled out after Letby refused to attend her hearing.

-Judges will be given the power to order an offender into court, including by force if necessary, the Ministry of Justice said.
+Judges will be given the power to order an offender into court, including by force if necessary, the Ministry of Justice said on Tuesday.

-Letby, 33, was found guilty of murdering seven babies and the attempted murder of six others earlier this month.
+Letby, 33, was found guilty of murdering seven babies and the attempted murder of six others earlier this month and will served the rest of her life in prison.

 But she refused to attend her sentencing, prompting an outcry and fresh calls for ministers to speed up a promised change in the law.